-- All LDTs must be submitted to CLEP following the appropriate test submission guidelines and include all the required materials.
+- 1. All LDTs must be submitted to CLEP following the appropriate test submission guidelines or relevant form currently posted on the CLEP Test Approval webpage, and include the elements described therein.
 This includes a Risk Attestation Form containing a succinct summary of the assay and responses to the questions listed on the Form; a description of each question is provided at the end of this policy document.
-The summary and responses to the questions will inform the assignment of the LDT to a risk classification by CLRS staff. - A classification assignment (high, moderate, low, clinical trial, or lifestyle) will be made by CLRS staff as part of the existing CLEP LDT validation review and approval process described on the CLEP Test Approval webpage.
+The summary and responses to the questions will inform the assignment of the LDT to a risk classification by CLRS staff. - 2.
+A classification assignment (high, moderate, low, clinical trial, or lifestyle) will be made by CLRS staff as part of the existing CLEP LDT validation review and approval process described on the CLEP Test Approval webpage.
 Laboratories will be notified of the risk assignment within three weeks of the submission of a complete package.
 Incomplete, vague, or unclear responses on the Risk Attestation Form may result in delayed review. - 3.
 Questions about completing the Risk Attestation form can be submitted to CLEPVAL@health.ny.gov.
-However, the department is unable to perform pre-submission risk determinations.
+However, the department is unable to perform pre-submission risk determinations because each risk classification is predicated upon the information provided in the Risk Attestation Form as assessed by the Panel based on the flow diagram below.